IntentSoftware/docs/articles/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

     ```

     >[!NOTE]
     >The Module Builder has automatically wired up our Template so that the  `Model` property is of the type `ClassModel` (the `Class` model for the Domain which will represent our entities).
-From the `Model` the can access the `Attributes` and `AssociatedClasses` collections.
+From the `Model` they can access the `Attributes` and `AssociatedClasses` collections.
     >
     >The `GetTypeName(...)` method returns the referenced type that was specified as a qualified and namespace-normalized C# type.
 It also tracks dependencies between this template and others, allowing it to dynamically add `using` clauses to managed classes (created by Intent Architect) in different namespaces.
     >
-    >Also note that we filter the `AssociatedClasses` by those those that are _Navigable_:
+    >Also note that we filter the `AssociatedClasses` by those that are _Navigable_:
     >```
     ><#  foreach(var associationEnd in Model.AssociatedClasses.Where(x => x.IsNavigable)) { #>
     >```
-    >This prevents ever association relationship from being expresses as bidirectional in our code.
+    >This prevents every association relationship from being expressed as bidirectional in our code.

 <!-- TODO: Add a link to C# template documentation as well as Domain API documentation -->
 4. Open the `EntityTemplatePartial.cs` file.
 Add the `GetBaseType()` method, that we call in the `EntityTemplate.tt` file, as follows: